simbovk/CHRONOS-Single-Channel-EEG-Sleep-Staging/README.md

 <div align="center">

-If CHRONOS supports your research, please cite the paper and consider starring the repository.
+If TempoSleep supports your research, please cite the paper and consider starring the repository.

 </div>